segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/identity.md

 #### No Fallbacks for VisitorId Setting - Cloud Mode Only

 Segment introduced a new **No Fallbacks for Visitor ID** setting to help with the transition from using the Adobe Analytics `visitorID` to using the Experience Cloud ID (ECID).
-This can also reduce inflated user counts<!-- how?-->. <!-- Probably also want to cover what sorts of visitorID we can use?
-(Segment userID and anonId, s_vi, visitorID, visitorID in the integrations object, ECID? do we have this in another doc we can copy/paste in?) why are timestamps involved here? and what does No Fallbacks do?-->
+If a `visitorId` is not explicitly sent in the integration specific object in your payload (ie. `context["Adobe Analytics"].visitorId`), Segment will fallback  to settinig the `<visitorID>` tag to `userId` (or `anonymousId`, if the call is anonymous).
+You can use this setttinig to indicate that you only want the `<visitorId>` tag to be set with the `visitorId` value sent in your integration specific object.
+Enabling this will help to reduce inflated user counts that are set with a Segment `userId`.

 If you disable the **Drop Visitor ID** setting, Segment sends a `<visitorID>` in these three scenarios:
 <!-- L Comment: does the customer have control over this setting about timestamps? if not, reword.
 I think we mean 'if the customer's call includes..' -->